 Most students will then choose to apply to the Master of Science in Interdisciplinary Mathematics (MSIM).
 This application describes a list of courses and a research project that the student and his or her mathematics supervisor propose.
 While working towards the MSIM, the student decides either to complete the degree as initially described or to expand the project into a joint program dissertation.
 In the latter case, the student applies to the joint-degree program.

 Students in the joint program are required to take only 27 credits in Philosophy.
-While the requirements for seminars in the history of philosophy are the same as for the regular Philosophy PhD. program, the 3 credit seminar "Intermediate Logic" is not required and the area distribution requirements are adjusted according to the student's needs.
+Joint Program students need to take only two of the three seminars in the history of philosophy that are required for the regular Philosophy PhD. program, and the 3 credit seminar "Intermediate Logic" is not required.
 Students are required to take the two course logic sequence, the two course algebra sequence, and 9 additional credits in the Mathematics Department.

 Joint program students take the Mathematics Department's oral candidacy exam instead of the Philosophy Department's oral exam.
 This consists of both the basic and advanced exams in logic and the basic exam in one other area.

-Graham Leach-Krouse, "Conceptions of Absolute Provability" (T. Bays, M. Detlefsen, P. Larson).
-Current placement: Assistant Professor, Department of Philosophy, Kansas State University.
+Graham Leach-Krouse, Joint Ph.D.: "Conceptions of Absolute Provability" (T. Bays, M. Detlefsen, P. Larson).
+Current placement: Associate Professor, Department of Philosophy, Kansas State University.

-Chris Porter, "Mathematical and Philosophical Perspectives on Algorithmic Randomness" (P. Cholak, M. Detlefsen, C. Franks).
+Chris Porter, Joint Ph.D.: "Mathematical and Philosophical Perspectives on Algorithmic Randomness" (P. Cholak, M. Detlefsen, C. Franks).
 Current placement: Assistant Professor, Department of Mathematics and Computer Science, Drake University.

-Sean Walsh, "Arithmetical Knowledge and Arithmetical Definability: Four Studies" (P. Cholak, M. Detlefsen).
-Current placement: Associate Professor, Logic and Philosophy of Science, UC Irvine.
+Sean Walsh, Joint Ph.D.: "Arithmetical Knowledge and Arithmetical Definability: Four Studies" (P. Cholak, M. Detlefsen).
+Current placement: Associate Professor, Logic and Philosophy of Science, UCLA

-Andy Arana, "Arithmetical Investigations: A Study of Models of Arithmetic and Purity of Methods" (M. Detlefsen, J. Knight).
-Current placement: Associate Professor of Philosophy, Université Paris 1 Panthéon-Sorbonne.
+Andy Arana, Joint PhD: "Arithmetical Investigations: A Study of Models of Arithmetic and Purity of Methods" (M. Detlefsen, J. Knight).
+Current placement: Professor of Philosophy, University of Lorraine and Archives Henri-Poincaré.